 3. Write down a simple routine that lists regular activities and things you want to remember

 You don’t have to do a routine for the whole day.
-You might find just a morning routine or a bedtime routine helpful.
+You might find that it helps to have just a morning routine or a bedtime routine.

 - 7.30 am – Chelsea gets up and gets dressed.

 - 7.45 am – Mum makes Chelsea breakfast.
 Chelsea eats breakfast.

 - 8.00 am – Chelsea brushes her teeth and puts on her shoes.

 - 8.15 am – Chelsea looks at books while Mum gets ready to go.

 - 8.25 am – Chelsea and Mum leave for school.

 4. Display your routine where you and your family can see it